Feb

 Ahhhhh Freak Out!
 Le Freak.
 C’est Chic.
 Freak Out! … Remember that song?
 Wouldn’t you freak if you found this FREAK LIGHTNING WHELK?

 What’s a FREAK shell?
-As I understand it, it’s a shell with an abnormal structure, albinism, dwarf, giant or some sort of growth defect or maybe even a strange color pattern.
+It’s a shell with an abnormal structure, albinism, dwarf, giant or some sort of growth defect or maybe even a strange color pattern.
 This is Lucienne proudly displaying her FREAK WHELK…

 Looks like a PEAR WHELK, right?
 I know, but I don’t think it is (although I could be wrong).
 I guess it could be a left handed PEAR WHELK with a strange apex but I what ever it is, it’s a FREAK!
 In my humble opinion, I think it’s a LIGHTNING WHELK that is a “Knobless Wonder” in a WHELK version instead of a HORSE CONCH.
 Look!
 It doesn’t have the spines that LIGHTNING WHELKS normally have.
 Believe it or not, they had two of these they found the same day.